astronomer/docs/astro/astro-support.md

 ## Submit a support request on the Astronomer support portal

-Astronomer recommends that you submit support requests in the Cloud UI.
-If you can't access the Cloud UI, sign in to the [Astronomer support portal](https://support.astronomer.io) and create a new support request.
+Astronomer recommends that you submit support requests in the Astro UI.
+If you can't access the Astro UI, sign in to the [Astronomer support portal](https://support.astronomer.io) and create a new support request.

 If you're new to Astronomer, you'll need to create an account on the Astronomer support portal to submit a support request.
 Astronomer recommends that you create an account with the same email address that you use to access Astro.
 This allows you to view support tickets from other team members that have email addresses with the same domain.